North East Mayoral Strategic Authority

-The North East Combined Authority (NECA) is a combined authority in North East England.
-It has a directly-elected Mayor and seven member councils: two are unitary authorities (Durham and Northumberland) and five are metropolitan borough councils (Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland).
-The combined authority's area and the separate Tees Valley devolved region occupy the wider statistical region of North East England.
+North East Mayoral Strategic Authority (NEMSA), previously known as North East Mayoral Combined Authority (NEMCA), is a strategic authority and combined authority in North East England.
+It is led by the directly elected Mayor of the North East and has seven member local authorities: County Durham, Northumberland, Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland.
+NEMSA's area and the Tees Valley Combined Authority area occupy the wider region of North East England.

-The authority was announced on 28 December 2022 in the North East devolution deal.
-On 6 March 2024, the Government announced the North East deeper devolution deal, which allowed the new authority to absorb multiple previous devolved bodies and gave NECA increased devolved powers.
+NEMCA was announced on 28 December 2022 in the "North East devolution deal".
+On 6 March 2024, the government announced the "North East deeper devolution deal", which allowed NEMCA to absorb multiple previous devolved bodies and gave it increased devolved powers.
 The first election for the authority took place on 2 May 2024.
-The replacement of both the non-mayoral North East Combined Authority and the North of Tyne Combined Authority happened on 7 May 2024.
-The new combined authority was operational by the end of May 2024.
+The replacement of both the North East Combined Authority (2014–2024) and the North of Tyne Combined Authority with NEMCA happened on 7 May 2024.
+NEMCA was operational by the end of May 2024.

+The authority was renamed from 'NEMCA' to 'NEMSA' on 18 May 2026.